 Students on probation may lose eligibility for scholarships and financial aid, as well as risk dismissal from the program.
 See the department’s student handbook for further information on academic probation.

 All music majors must pass a keyboard proficiency examination.
 Entering students who are prepared to take the examination may do so before registration; all others must register in piano courses until this requirement is satisfied.
-The examination tests ability to use the piano as a professional tool.
-The test is given in portions at the three exam periods each semester and may be taken at other times by special arrangement with the coordinator of the area.

 Performance Studies for Students Majoring in Music